1190782/odsoft-project-1190782-1230183-1230164/ReadME.md

 ![ProjectSiteReport](readMeImages/image10.png)

-- Integration Tests : (1m 23s), but we add some tests after the initial print.
+- Integration Tests : Controller + Service + Repo (1m 23s)

+With this, we confirm that the integration tests are faster in parallel.

 We run **scan and checkstyle** in parallel to get more performance and also because they are compatible with running in parallel.